Confirm4Crit/Blog/content/resume.md

 Sept 2015 - Present

-- Heavy SalesForce experience, APEX and VisualForce, APEX Test Classes, and Lighting applications with JavaScript, maintaining field level security.
+- Heavy SalesForce experience, APEX and VisualForce, APEX Test Classes, and Lighting applications with JavaScript
-- SalesForce user maintenance and corresponding basic functions to users.
+- SalesForce user maintenance and corresponding basic functions to users, maintaining field level security.
 - Built and enhanced custom SalesForce application for Sales Reps to interface with Vendavo contract pricing.
 - Development and support of Vendavo Compliance and Pricing application, primarily through Vendavo Scripting Language and Vendavo Query Language (VSL/VQL).
 - Development of ETL jobs using DataStage to import/export data from Vendavo to various sources, alongside batch processing for business logic using PL/SQL.